Described as “thrilling"

 and refreshingly original” (saratogaliving.com).

-Imaginative and profoundly dedicated to young musicians and living composers,
+Imaginative, profoundly dedicated to young musicians, and an ardent commissioner and supporter of living composers,

 Bairos is widely recognized as an emerging leader of classical music